Henle Verlag: History

 The academic editing department plays a central role at the Henle publishing house.
 All Urtext editions are subject to strict scholarly and aesthetic criteria with regard to source and text criticism, correctness, beauty and user-friendly presentation of the music (pagination, fingerings etc.), as well as in terms of the stringency and comprehensibility of the prefaces and the critical apparatus.
 The following musicologists with doctorates have shaped or continue to shape the Urtext profile of the publishing house: Ewald Zimmermann (1910–1998), from 1953 to 1975 (also director of the Duisburg publishing office) (see also); Ernst Herttrich (born 1942) from 1970 to 1990; Ernst-Günter Heinemann (born 1945) from 1978 to 2010; Wolf-Dieter Seiffert (born 1959) from 1990 to 2000; Norbert Gertsch (born 1967) since 1997 (from 2009 at the same time deputy head of publishing and programme director); Norbert Müllemann (born 1976) since 2008 (chief editor since 2017).

 In 1972 Günter Henle founded Günter Henle Stiftung München [the Günter Henle Foundation, Munich], which later became the owner of the publishing house.
 The Foundation was initially chaired by Henle himself and, after his death, by Walter Keim (1979–1981); he was followed 1981–1994 by Anne Liese Henle, wife of Günter Henle, and then C. Peter Henle (born 1938), son of Günter and Anne Liese Henle from 1994 to 2016.
 Since 2016 Felix Henle (born 1968), son of C. Peter Henle, has been chairman of the Board of the Foundation.

 With the founding of the Joseph Haydn Institute in Cologne in 1955, in which Günter Henle played a decisive role, the Henle publishing house expanded beyond its Urtext editions to include the publication of other important scholarly complete editions and scholarly publications in book form.

 In 1981, when the publishing house appeared at the first German Music Fair in Tokyo, Japan, G. Henle USA Inc. was also founded in North America, initially as a joint venture based in St. Louis, Missouri.
 From 1985, this sales office was continued as a sole subsidiary of the Munich parent company.
 Holger A. Siems (born 1942) became managing director, having been the sales manager of the publishing house since 1976.
 This branch was closed in 2007.
-Since then, G. Henle Verlag has been represented exclusively on the North American market by the Hal Leonard Corporation in Milwaukee, Wisconsin.
+Since then, Henle Verlag has been represented exclusively on the North American market by the Hal Leonard Corporation in Milwaukee, Wisconsin.

 The publishing house also presented itself in China when it attended the first International Book Fair in Beijing in 1986.
 In 1995, it granted its first licence for sheet music production to the Chinese state publisher People's Music Publishing House in Beijing.
-To this day, numerous Urtext editions of G. Henle Verlag for the Chinese market are published under licence with this partner firm, as well as with the Shanghai Music Publishing House.
+To this day, numerous Urtext editions of Henle Verlag for the Chinese market are published under licence with this partner firm, as well as with the Shanghai Music Publishing House.

 G. Henle Verlag is preparing a printed history of the publishing house for the anniversary year 2023.